-Generally, file the 2003 return for calendar year 2003.
+Generally, file the 2006 return for calendar year 2006.
 However, if an insurance company joins in the filing of a consolidated return, it may adopt the tax year of the common parent corporation even if that year is not a calendar year.
-For a fiscal year return, fill in the tax year space at the top of the form.
+For a fiscal or short tax year return, fill in the tax year space at the top of the form.

-Address
+Name and Address

+Print or type the corporation's true name (as set forth in the charter or other legal document creating it), address, and EIN on the appropriate lines.
 Include the suite, room, or other unit number after the street address.
 If the post office does not deliver mail to the street address and the corporation has a P.O. box, show the box number instead.